 In a flashback in Knights of the Dinner Table, it's heavily implied that Brian's father was verbally (and probably physically) abusive to him.
 The scene consists of poor 12-year-old Brian cowering against the wall in his room, surrounded by toys, games, and assorted geek paraphernalia, while his dad shouts at him for his poor grades, and "living in a dream world."
 All Brian can do is feebly mumble, "Y-yes, sir," causing his father the shout "ARE YOU LOOKING FOR THE BACK OF MY HAND?"
 No wonder he prefers fantasy to reality.

 Gary Richards.
-It's no wonder Reed turned out so mentally stable with a dad as loving and supportive as this guy.
+It's no wonder Reed turned out so mentally unstable with a dad as loving and supportive as this guy.
 Gary is from the first issue shown to be verbally and emotionally (if not physically) abusive toward Reed, having no interest or tolerance for Reed's tinkering, yelling at him from turning the phone into a device, then throwing it at Reed's dinner.
+A later issue suggests Gary was physically abusive as well.
+Thanos manages to torture Reed by conjuring an image of Gary prepared to beat him.

 Thanos to his three children.
-He removed all the skin from his daughter's arm, just for her talking back to him.
+He physically abused Ronan to make him subservient, and removed all the skin from his daughter's arm, just for talking back.
+Hearing Atrea trail off describing his parenting style causes Ben to remark that he sounds like Reed's father.

 In Young Justice, Arrowette's mother is a former superheroine-turned-Stage Mom who tries to force Cissie into taking up her old mantle so that she can vicariously relive her "glory days".
 While Cissie eventually forgives her, she also makes a point of not living under her mother's roof.